no-go/UART-Smartwatch/README.md

 I add the temperature mesurement for testing, too.

+- Fade red LED every second
+- switch yellow LED on and off every second
+- blink green LED, if seconds is 0, 10, 20, ...
+- Beep every 60 Seconds
+- send a "Button 2 pressed" if button 2 is pressed

 ## Circuit

 The 3.3V regulator (BAT Pin) is be IRGNORED!
 This means, that the OLED Display